Improve your marketing materials by learning what your target audience wants, and communicating with them more effectively through the power of SMS.

 Your contacts can message your text-enabled (and verified) toll-free number, registered local number, VoIP, landline, or dedicated short code to communicate with your business directly.

 You can reply directly to them, or send out text “blasts,” aka campaigns, that share promotional materials, tips, reminders, and more.
 Text message marketing sees higher and faster open and response rates than any other form of digital marketing.
 It’s the new universal inbox.

-You can use texting as a tool to reach virtually anyone with a cellphone.
+You can use texting to reach virtually anyone with a cellphone.
 But to really employ the best SMS marketing you can, your goal is to communicate directly with your target audience.

-By creating a target market you’re not keeping others from your marketing material.
-Just helping to create a focus.
+By creating a target market, you’re not keeping others from your marketing material.
+You’re just helping to create a focus.
 For example, if your target audience for a new soda is teenagers, your marketing material would be geared towards them.
-That doesn’t exclude middle aged people from buying it, it’s just not who the product is heavily advertised towards.
+That doesn’t exclude middle-aged people from buying it, it’s just not who the product is heavily advertised towards.

 When determining your SMS marketing target audience and how to advertise to them, here are some factors to consider:

 1. Demographics: the first, and broadest way to define your audience is demographics.
 Demographics are anything you can quantitatively define: like age, gender, education level, religion, etc.

 When advertising to a target audience based on demographics, align your marketing message with their preferences.
 For example, use tools like this readability analysis to determine your message readability to make sure it aligns with your audience’s education level.

 2. Psychographics: Psychographics are another general audience segmenting tool that categorize people based on things like their attitudes, preferences, goals, or other psychological criteria.